Denmark national football team: Home stadium

 Currently, while most of the friendly matches continue to be played at some of the smaller stadiums in Denmark, it has been decided to continue playing all of the qualifying matches for the European Championships and World Cup only at Parken Stadium.
 Those friendly matches, which are believed to create a high interest from spectators, will also continue to be played at Parken.
 For example, the friendly against Germany in August 2010 was played at Parken Stadium due to the high expectation of spectators desiring to watch the match.
 However, after Denmark's performance at the 2010 World Cup, the friendly only drew 19,071 spectators.
 From September 1992 to January 2012, Denmark played a total of 77 A-level matches at Parken Stadium, of which 49 were won, 16 were drawn and 12 lost.

 Results and fixtures

-The following is a list of match results from the previous 12 months, as well as any future matches that have been scheduled.
+The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.